What should no negotiating and no inflated rates mean to you?

-If you break your mortgage mid-term—let's say you upsize or downsize your home—you're often charged a prepayment penalty.
-For a fixed rate mortgage, the prepayment penalty is the greater of three months interest rate or the Interest Rate Differential (IRD).
+If you break your mortgage mid-term—let's say you upsize or downsize your home—you may be charged a prepayment penalty that’s calculated using the posted mortgage rate and not the one you so craftily negotiated.
+The calculation used is called the Interest Rate Differential.

 |Date you break your mortgage